 I saw that there were so many magazines, on such a variety of topics, that there must be one or two that would take me on to answer their briefs.
-The fact that they are churned out monthly or sometimes weekly felt like a positive to me; if I don’t make it in this months issue, maybe I might be asked for next months, and hopefully in the meantime I’m working on something for a different magazine all together.
+The fact that they are churned out monthly or sometimes weekly felt like a positive to me; if I don’t make it in this months issue, maybe I might be asked for next months, and hopefully, in the meantime, I’m working on something for a different magazine altogether.

-The work for The New Yorker doesn’t feel too much like editorial in the traditional sense; the pieces aren’t contriving towards an abstract subject, or trying to be too clever.
-I imagine myself creating snippets from a storyboard, or maybe a panel from a comic book, rather than a straight up editorial.
+The work for The New Yorker doesn’t feel too much like an editorial in the traditional sense; the pieces aren’t contriving towards an abstract subject or trying to be too clever.
+I imagine myself creating snippets from a storyboard, or maybe a panel from a comic book, rather than a straight-up editorial.
 Directing my own interpretation of the subject at hand.
 I’d say stylistically I’m suited to that approach; I believe abstract concepts lend themselves better to abstract, more graphic visual interpretations.
-I’d say this was the main reason for self proclaiming to be a ‘lifestyle illustrator,’ a little more specific than just ‘illustrator.’
+I’d say this was the main reason for self-proclaiming to be a ‘lifestyle illustrator,’ a little more specific than just ‘illustrator.’

 Your series of illustrations for Dunhill Menswear’s Spring Summer Suit Collection does exactly what I’d assume was the goal – it makes me want to have those suits.
 I want to be that sophisticated and dashing.
 When working with fashion, does the client provide photos or a live model for you to work from?
 What’s the approval process like, in terms of getting the garments accurate?